 One of my dearest food blogging girlfriends, Jessica of My Baking Heart, is throwing a Virtual Cooking Party hosted by Stonyfield.
 She gathered 6 of her foodie girlfriends including myself to cook up a tasty dish using Stonyfield yogurt.
 I was happy to oblige because yogurt is one food group that we constantly eat everyday at our house.

-Elena and Emilio love yogurt with a capital Y!
+My children love yogurt with a capital Y!
 We sometimes eat plain yogurt with a spoonful of jelly, or I bake it with my favorite baked cranberry & apple oatmeal, use it to bake a batch of naan or sometimes as a garnish on top of my soups.
 Stonyfield is a great company that not only does their best to protect kids from pesticides but are also passionate about the importance of not using GMOs.
 They are obsessively organic and purely delicious which is important for feeding my two little foodies and myself.
 Visit Stonyfield.com for more information.

 Please make sure to check the full round-up at My Baking Heart, and please make sure to enter the giveaway for a case of Stonyfield and a Stonyfield cookbook, too!

 - 4 cloves garlic

 - 3/4 cup fresh basil leaves, tightly packed

 - 1 tablespoon fresh lemon juice

 - 1/2 teaspoon lemon zest

 - 1/2 cup extra-virgin olive oil

 - 3/4 teaspoon kosher salt